sudosoph/docs/content/topic-guides/kraken.md

 ### Store images in an S3 bucket

-Section provides free storage for optimized images.
+Section provides storage for optimized images.
 If you want the optimized images to be stored in your own S3 bucket we can set it up for you.

 ---